moneycle/moneycle.github.io/_posts/2016-05-31-super-simple-virtual-buffer-withdrawal-strategy.markdown

 ## Parting Thoughts

-Albert Einstein is quoted as saying that "Everything should be made as simple as possible, but not simpler".
+Albert Einstein has been attributed with the saying that "everything should be made as simple as possible, but not simpler".
 The super-simple virtual-buffer withdrawal strategy is simple and requires no bookkeeping other than checking your portfolio value once a year.
 Is there a simpler strategy?
 Yes, you could simply take a constant value out without checking your portfolio balance.